Introduction

 1. CBD Oil (Hemp-Derived, THC-Free)

-- Legal across the U.S.
+- Legal in all 50 U.S. states

-- Available in pet-specific strengths and flavors
+- Available in dog-specific strengths and flavors

-2. Full-Spectrum Pet Tinctures (Low-THC)
+2. Full-Spectrum Pet Tinctures (Low THC)

-- Contain trace THC (<0.3%)
+- Contain trace THC (<0.3%) for added benefits

 3. CBD Treats and Chews